matgrand/LAB2_control_lab_2021/README.md

 -click retrieve and wait.
 You should now have all the files.

-To modify files, add files etc..
+# Instructions: modifying files, importing changes...

 -On the "Project" section you shuld spot the "Source control" section.